 Brae feeds people well.
 Menus are plant-focussed with the vast majority of plants served grown organically on site in regenerated, healthy soil, producing tastier, more nutritious food.

 Brae treats staff fairly.
 Staff work only one late night per week.
-Annual closures twice a year allow for dedicated leave periods, including Christmas and New Year.
-Staff wellness is supported with a professional coach delivering regular culture and team building sessions and formal career development systems in place.
+Annual closures twice a year allow for dedicated leave periods, including Christmas and New Year every year.
+Staff wellness is supported with formal career development systems in place and a professional coach delivering regular culture and team building sessions .

-The Sustainable Restaurant Association UK, in partnership with World’s 50 Best Restaurants has recognised Brae for its sustainability efforts with the following sustainability ratings from Food Made Good, placing Brae amongst the top Sustainable Restaurants in the World each year for the past 3 years:
+The Sustainable Restaurant Association UK, in partnership with World’s 50 Best Restaurants has recognised Brae for its sustainability efforts with the following sustainability ratings from Food Made Good, placing Brae amongst the top Sustainable Restaurants in the World:

 2019 93% 3 Stars